cppitems/cppitems/items/019/item.md

 delete b; // final override is ~WidgetOwns();
 ```

-Not only the destructor but any other non-static member function of can be defined as `virtual` and can overridden in sub-classes of the hierarchy: the most-derived override is then selected.
+Not only the destructor but any other non-static member function of can be defined as `virtual` and can be overridden in subclasses of the hierarchy: the most-derived (i.e., final) override is selected.
 Let's look at an example:
 ```pmans
 /* file: vec_unique.cpp */